 Pace University recognizes that adults often come to school with a great deal of experience and knowledge gained outside of a formal academic setting.
-Students interested in exploring the possibility of earning college credit for that knowledge should meet with an Adult and Continuing Education adviser to explore the options available.
+Students interested in exploring the possibility of earning college credit for that knowledge should meet with an Continuing and Professional Education adviser to explore the options available.
 When an adviser determines that a student may be eligible for experiential credit, the student will be encouraged to enroll in a prior learning assessment course (INT 196B Prior Learning Assessment).
 This course will guide the student through the process of writing a portfolio that will be submitted for evaluation to the appropriate academic department.
 A faculty evaluator reviews the portfolio and, if college-level learning is demonstrated, approves the granting of credits.
 Credit earned through portfolio assessment is entered on a student’s transcript as transfer credit.
 Students must be enrolled in a degree program; up to 36 portfolio credits1 may be applied to the following degrees: bachelor of science in professional studies, bachelor of arts in liberal studies, bachelor of science in professional computer studies, and bachelor of business administration in business studies.
 Students may also apply up to 15 portfolio credits1 to the other bachelor degrees with permission of the advisers of the school in which the degree is offered.
 The portfolio process may not be completed once the student has obtained 96 credits towards a degree.

 Note there is no guarantee of earning 36 or 15 portfolio credits.
 The number of portfolio credits earned depends on the individual student’s experience and the extent to which that experience is deemed to be equivalent to comparable learning achieved in Pace University coursework.